jimweirich/rspec-given/README.md

 Given uses the Ripper library to parse the source lines and failing conditions to find all the sub-expression values upon a failure.

-Currently Ripper is not supported on Rubinius and versions of JRuby prior to JRuby-1.7.5.
+If Ripper is not available, like on Rubinius and versions of JRuby prior to JRuby-1.7.5, detailed explanations of failures for natural assertions won't be available.
+Natural assertions will still work, though.

-If you want to use a version of Ruby that does not support Ripper, then natural assertions will disabled.
-In addition, you should also disable source caching in the configuration (see the configuration section below).
+If you want to use a version of Ruby that does not support Ripper, then you should disable source caching in the configuration (see the configuration section below).

 ### Non-Spec Assertions